Film / Identity Thief

 - Actually it's mentioned briefly that 1.
 A card Diana sold them tipped off the police (presumably leading to the leader's arrest) and 2.
 He wants her death to be an example to anyone else that might think of failing him/doing something to endanger his business.

 - Would Hit a Girl: Sandy.
-One shot in the trailer is him hitting Diana upside the head with a guitar hard enough to knock her over.
+One shot in the trailer (as well as the unrated version of the film) is him hitting Diana upside the head with a guitar hard enough to knock her over.